wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/virtual-private-networks.md

 ### **Distinguishing automatic from forced VPNs**

-We distinguish automatic from forced because on some platforms it is possible for the user to disable the automatic VPN, whilst the platform still enforces VPN routing.
+We distinguish automatic from forced because on some platforms it is possible for the user to disable the automatic VPN, while the platform still enforces VPN routing.
 This effectively prevents network connections from the device until the user re-enables automatic connections.

 Depending on whether the VPN is forced or optional, choosing between automatic, triggered and manual could be a usability decision rather than security.